ontola/home/_posts/2018-07-03-a-brief-introduction-to-linked-data.md

 The power of the ontology goes far, but that probably deserves its own article.

-## What can we do with linked data
+## Advantages of linked data

-The use of links help to provide extra information, remove ambiguity, and help with standardization.
+- Links provide a route to **extra information**, since your can follow them.
+If you link to other linked data resources, it means that machines can traverse these graphs as well.
-These are abstract advantages, but they have a real-world impact on how we can use data.
+- Links **remove ambiguity**, so it becomes clear what the subject or predicat of some statement is.

-- Linked data enables a decentralized architecture.
-Since URLs directly point to the source, even if the data is on a completely different domain,
+- Linked data enables a **decentralized architecture**.
+Since URLs point directly to the source of the data, even if the data is on a completely different domain and server, it can connect datasets to eachother.
-- Because of the decentralized nature, data tends to stay at the source.
-This means that less data is copied, and we have
+- Linked data **stays at the source**, does not have to be copied as much.
+Linked data stays at the source, and this prevents a lot of expensive issues related with data duplication.
 - Since linked data is highly standardized, writing interfaces becomes really easy.
 This means that you don't need expensive.
-- We can merge two datasets, without having any collissions in identifiers.
+- We can **easily merge linked datasets** without any collissions in identifiers.
 This is because URLs are unique even accross multiple domains.
-This might seem like a minor benefit, but it makes integration multiple systems exceptionally trivial.
-- Linked data can be converted to many serialization formats.
+- Linked data can be converted to **many serialization formats** (here's a blogpost that makes a coparison)[/blog/rdf-serialization-formats].
 It's easy to convert Linked Data to JSON, but the other way around is more difficult.
--
+- Linked data is a standard with **many available tools, libraries and query options** (e.g. SPARQL).

 ## Publishing linked data

 Linked data is meant to be shared.
 We can do this in several ways: